katono254/Out-of-biz-pizza/README.md

 * in a simple
 * easy-to-understand
 * format
-{first: you need to look for the website,OUT OF BIZ PIZZA,in any search engine Second:You can also dowload it through playstore.}
+{first: you need to look for the website,OUT OF BIZ PIZZA,in any search engine like google chrome or Bing.
+Second:You can also dowload it through playstore or IOS}
 ## Known Bugs
 {They are no bugs in the application. }
 ## Technologies Used